digitalbricklayer/techteapotcom/content/posts/even-a-switched-off-cisco-router-can-cause-downtime.md

 tags: [cisco]
 ---

-As we have mentioned in a previous post, our <a href="http://techteapot.com/installation-woes-in-networking-land/">recent purchase of a Cisco router</a> has not been entirely a happy one.
+As we have mentioned in a previous post, our <a href="{{< ref "posts/installation-woes-in-networking-land.md" >}}">recent purchase of a Cisco router</a> has not been entirely a happy one.

 To rub insult into injury, even when I switched it off it still caused us downtime :(